furynet/fury-1/docs/tools/monitor.md

 | state_recheck_time                   | Histogram |                  | Time cost on recheck in ms                                      |
 | state_app_hash_conflict              | Counter   | proposer, height | App hash conflict error                                         |

-GRIDhub metrics also contains tendermint metrics, Visit [tendermint metrics](https://github.com/irisnet/tendermint/blob/irisnet/master/docs/tendermint-core/metrics.md) for more information.
+FURYhub metrics also contains tendermint metrics, Visit [tendermint metrics](https://github.com/irisnet/tendermint/blob/irisnet/master/docs/tendermint-core/metrics.md) for more information.

 ## Start Monitor

-This is an example for getting started with the GRIDhub Monitor by using docker.
+This is an example for getting started with the FURYhub Monitor by using docker.

 ### Edit Prometheus config file